 Under extreme circumstances, if you know you won’t be able to make your regular payments, contact your lender right away.
 It’s better to address the problem up-front.
 Don’t wait until you have missed payments that will lower your credit score.
 Lenders are people too, they understand that things happen.
 The best thing you can do is communicate and they will likely help you out.

 Don’t spend to the max

 Here’s something many Canadians don’t realize.
 If your credit card balances are at the top of their limit and you’re just paying the minimum each month, that hurts your credit rating.
 Keeping your balances lower than what’s available will look better to credit bureaus.
 It’s advisable to keep balances at less than 50% of the credit card’s limit.

-If you find yourself using money from one credit card to pay the minimum balance on other cards, that’s a warning sign that you are over-extended.
+If you find yourself using money from one credit card to pay the minimum balance on other cards, that’s a warning sign of overleveraging.
 Look at your overall financial situation and do what you can to pay down high-interest debt.

 Don’t take on too much credit

 This is a tough one.
-Many lenders promote holding their cards and send ‘you have prequalified’ letters to prospective clients.
-Be careful because applying for numerous credit cards or other financial vehicles within a short space of time can be seen negatively by the credit bureaus.
+Many lenders promote their cards and send ‘you have prequalified’ letters to prospective clients.
+Be careful because applying for numerous credit cards or other financial vehicles within a short span of time can be seen negatively by the credit bureaus.
 Taking on alot of new debt at once can indicate financial distress.
 Every time a lender asks to check your credit or pull a report on your credit, that’s a ‘hit’ on your credit file.
 And too frequent checks can make it seem like there is a problem, making you a less attractive borrower.

 What are the things that can damage my credit score?

-Here is a summary of the things that can damage your credit score and which you should avoid:
+Here is a summary of the things that can damage your credit score to avoid:

 - Too many credit applications